justinethier/husk-scheme/README.markdown

   * What's up with this error message: huski> (define vec)
     Getting an unbound variable: define
-- Crashes if the first line of a scheme file is blank
+- huski crashes if the first line of a scheme file is blank
 - Correct parsing of comments, including allowing them in the middle of a form (eg: (cond))
 - Test cases, including those for: backtick, primitives (see spec section 4.1), others
 - More example programs, perhaps derive some from SICP and http://www.scheme.dk/planet/
-- General refactoring of haskell code including into multiple modules/files, addressing of TODO items, etc...
+- General refactoring of haskell code including addressing of TODO items, etc...
 - Compare our features to R5RS spec: <http://practical-scheme.net/wiliki/schemexref.cgi?R5RS> and <http://en.wikipedia.org/wiki/Scheme_(programming_language)>

 husk scheme is available under the [MIT license](http://www.opensource.org/licenses/mit-license.php).